theNewDynamic/oregonsadventurecoast.com/content/event/christmas-on-main-north-bend.md

 #### Holiday Block Party

-**3:00pm-5:00pm @ Visitor Information Center Parking Lot** <br>Celebrate the season with live music, local non-profits, festive treats, petting zoo, face painting, and more.&nbsp;&nbsp;
+**2:00pm-5:00pm @ Visitor Information Center Parking Lot** <br>Celebrate the season with holiday crafting, face painting, and more.
+Food trucks will be on site and tables provided inside the festival tent.
+Santa arrives at 3:00pm.

 #### Annual Tree Lighting

-**5:00pm - 6:30 @ Grant Circle / City Hall** <br>Watch the magical moment as the North Bend Mayor and Santa light the tree and illuminate the night.&nbsp;&nbsp;Christmas caroling and dance performances will add to the festivities around the Christmas Tree!&nbsp;&nbsp;After the tree lighting enjoy fire truck rides and visit with Santa.
+**5:00pm - 6:30 @ Grant Circle / City Hall** <br>Watch the magical moment as the Mayor Engelke and Santa light the tree illuminating the night.
+Tree lighting will be around 5:10, immediately following everyone is welcomed to gather in the festival tent for holiday fun.
+Complementary Cider will be offered in the Visitor Information Center next to the festival tent.
+Food trucks will be on site nearby.

 #### Lighted Christmas Parade

-**6:30pm-7:00pm** <br>The parade passes through the nearby neighborhood passing by the Fire Station, Library, and City Hall.&nbsp; Marvel at the twinkling lights and festive vehicles as they parade through the streets in a dazzling display of holiday cheer.
+**7:00pm-6:30pm** <br>The parade passes through the nearby neighborhood passing by the Fire Station, Library, and City Hall.&nbsp; Marvel at the twinkling lights and festive vehicles as they parade through the streets in a dazzling display of holiday cheer.

+#### Christmas OPRY

+**7:00pm-9:00pm<br>**Celebrate the season with a spectacular mix of traditional carols and contemporary holiday hits!
+This family favorite features an incredible band, singers, and dancers that will bring the holiday spirit to life.
+This is a wonderful way to end out a day long Christmas celebration and is a perfect way to support arts and culture in our community.
+At the Liberty Theatre,  2100 Sherman Ave.
+Tickets available soon.

 **Don't miss out on this unforgettable holiday experience!**&nbsp;&nbsp;